GordonRamsay-689/Multi-Query/README.md

     export OPENAI_API_KEY=*
 ```

-Running the script with no arguments will prompt you for the necessary information.
-This is useful when your initial query needs to be formatted, or include copy-pasted text.
+Running the script with no arguments will prompt you for necessary information, but providing information as arguments is often more efficient.

+If you start a persistent chat session (default if no query is provided) an interface which allows for multi-line input is presented.
+To send a message, enter three newline characters in a row (press enter four times).
+Pasted content is supported as long as it does not include three sequential newline characters, which is unusual.

 I recommend setting an environment alias for easy access:
 ```